All-Hands-AI/OpenHands/Development.md

 ### 4. Running the application
 #### Option A: Run the Full Application
-Once the setup is complete, launching Open Hands is as simple as running a single command.
-This command starts both the backend and frontend servers seamlessly, allowing you to interact with Open Hands:
+Once the setup is complete, launching OpenHands is as simple as running a single command.
+This command starts both the backend and frontend servers seamlessly, allowing you to interact with OpenHands:
 ```bash
 make run
 ```